Garywtne/sql-challenge/README.md

 ## Submission

-* Create an image file of your ERD.
+* I Created an image files of my initial and refined ERD.

-* Create a `.sql` file of your table schemata.
+* I created an `.sql` file of my table schemata.

-* Create a `.sql` file of your queries.
+* I Created a `.sql` file of my queries.

-* Create and upload a repository with the above files to GitHub and post a link on BootCamp Spot.
+* I Created and uploaded a repository with the above files to GitHub and posted a link on BootCamp Spot.

-* Ensure your repository has regular commits and a thorough README.md file
+* I have Ensured that my repository has regular commits and a thorough README.md file

 ## Rubric